autosome-ru/BABACHI/README.md

 Arguments:
     <file>            Path to input VCF file.
 Expected to be sorted by (chr, pos)

-    <path>            Path to file
+    <path>            Path to the file
     <int>             Non negative integer
     <float>           Non negative number
     <states-string>   String of states separated with "," (to provide fraction use "/", e.g. 4/3).
                       Each state must be >= 1
     <samples-string>  Comma-separated sample names or indices
-    <prior-string>    One of "uniform" or "geometric"
+    <prior-string>    Either "uniform" or "geometric"
     <file-or-link>    Path to existing file or link

-Required arguments:
-    -b <path>, --badmap <path>              Input badmap file -O <path>, --output <path>              Output directory or file path. [default: ./] --test                                  Run segmentation on test file

-Optional arguments:
+Arguments:
     -h, --help                              Show help

+    -O <path>, --output <path>              Output directory or file path. [default: ./] --test                                  Run segmentation on test file

     -v, --verbose                           Write debug messages
-    --sample-list <samples-string>          Comma-separated sample names or integer indices to use in input VCF --snp-strategy <snp-strategy>           Strategy to take into account SNPs on the same position.
+    --sample-list <samples-string>          Comma-separated sample names or integer indices to use from input VCF --snp-strategy <snp-strategy>           Strategy for the SNPs on the same position (from different samples).
-                                            Either add read counts 'ADD' or treat as a separate events 'SEP'. [default: SEP] -n, --no-filter                         Skip filtering of input file -f, --force-sort                        Chromosomes will be sorted in numerical order -j <int>, --jobs <int>                  Number of parallel jobs to use, won't be more than # of chromosomes [default: 1] --chrom-sizes <file-or-link>            File with chromosome sizes (can be link), default is hg38 -a <int>, --allele-reads-tr <int>       Allelic reads threshold.
+                                            Either add read counts 'ADD' or treat as a separate events 'SEP'. [default: SEP]

+    -n, --no-filter                         Skip filtering of input file -f, --force-sort                        Chromosomes in output file will be sorted in numerical order -j <int>, --jobs <int>                  Number of jobs to use, parallel by chromosomes [default: 1] --chrom-sizes <file-or-link>            File with chromosome sizes (can be a link), default is hg38 -a <int>, --allele-reads-tr <int>       Allelic reads threshold.
 Input SNPs will be filtered by ref_read_count >= x and alt_read_count >= x. [default: 5]
-    -p <string>, --prior <prior-string>     Prior to use. uniform or geometric [default: uniform] -g <float>, --geometric-prior <float>   Coefficient for geometric prior [default: 0.98] -s <string>, --states <states-string>   States string [default: 1,2,3,4,5,6] -B <float>, --boundary-penalty <float>  Boundary penalty coefficient [default: 4] -Z <int>, --min-seg-snps <int>          Only allow segments containing Z or more unique SNPs (IDs/positions) [default: 3] -R <int>, --min-seg-bp <int>            Only allow segments containing R or more base pairs [default: 1000]
+    -p <string>, --prior <prior-string>     Prior to use.
+Can be either uniform or geometric [default: uniform] -g <float>, --geometric-prior <float>   Coefficient for geometric prior [default: 0.98] -s <string>, --states <states-string>   States string [default: 1,2,3,4,5,6]

+    -B <float>, --boundary-penalty <float>  Boundary penalty coefficient [default: 4] -Z <int>, --min-seg-snps <int>          Only allow segments containing Z or more unique SNPs (IDs/positions) [default: 3] -R <int>, --min-seg-bp <int>            Only allow segments containing R or more base pairs [default: 1000]